American Indian Movement: 1960s

 Non-Indian businesses and banks said they could not invest in leases of 25 years, even with generous options, as the time was too short for land-based transactions.
-Relieving the long-term poverty on most reservations through business partnerships by leasing land was seen as infeasible.
-A return to the 19th century 99-year leases was seen as a possible solution.
-But, an Interior Department memo said, "a 99-year lease is in the nature of a conveyance of the land".
+Leasing land through business partnerships to relieve long-term poverty on most reservations was considered infeasible but returning to the 99-year lease from the 19th century was seen as a possible solution.
+However, an Interior Department memo said, "a 99-year lease is in the nature of a conveyance of the land".
 These battles over land had their beginnings in the 1870s when federal policy often related to wholesale taking, not leases.
-In the 1950s, many Native Americans believed that leases too frequently had become a way for outsiders to control Indian land.
+In the 1950s, many American Indians believed that leases had become too frequently a way for outsiders to control Indian land.

 Wallace "Mad Bear" Anderson (Tuscarora) was a leader in central New York in the 1950s.
 He struggled to resist the New York City planner Robert Moses' plan to take tribal land in upstate New York for use in a state hydropower project to supply New York City.
 The struggle ended in a bitter compromise.

 Initial movement

-As had civil rights and antiwar activists, AIM used the American press and media to present its message to the United States public.
-It created events to attract the press.
+AIM, like civil rights and antiwar activists, used the American press and media to convey its message to the United States public, creating events to capture the attention of the press.
 If successful, news outlets would seek out AIM spokespersons for interviews.
 Rather than relying on traditional lobbying efforts, AIM took its message directly to the American public.
 Its leaders looked for opportunities to gain publicity.
-Sound bites such as the "AIM Song" became associated with the movement.
+Sound bites such as the AIM Song became associated with the movement.